mwconceicao/ignition-core/README.md

 ## ValidQueriesSetup

 Calculate ValidQueries, it is used to create autocomplete and query suggestions for our users.
 The result is saved to S3 and then sent to Elasticsearch.
+For detailed information check the file ValidQueriesJob.scala.